Anderson Localization and Swing Mobility Edge in Curved Spacetime: Mobility Edge

-\emph{Mobility Edge and Nonergodic Phases.}---In order to explore the localization properties of AAH model in CST, we calculate the fractal dimension and scaling indices, both of which are core observables in the investigation of the localization and mobility edge.
+In order to explore the phase seperation and corresponding localization properties of CST-AAH chain, we calculate the fractal dimension and scaling indices, both of which are core observables in the investigation of the localization and mobility edge.

 Firstly, we calculate the fractal dimension defined as